- June 26, 2014

 - The game suffers from translation errors and bugs, including a game-breaking glitch that can occur at level 40.

-- Some players find the gameplay repetitive and lacking depth, with a focus on item synthesis that may not appeal to everyone.
+- Some players find the mission structure repetitive and lacking depth, leading to a grindy experience.

 “Persona is linear storytelling done right, again with turn-based RPG gameplay, but the story is the primary focus over treasure hunting or item creation.”